-Deontay Wilder was hospitalized after a thorough beating from Tyson Fury, who celebrated his victory at the Hakkasan nightclub in the MGM Grand
+Tyson Fury celebrated his victory at the Hakkasan nightclub while Deontay Wilder had stitches in his ear

 The loss means Wilder’s record falls to 42 wins (41 KOs) against 1 loss (1 KO) and 1 draw.

 Fury, the winner, advanced his record to 30 (21 KOs) against 1 draw, unbeaten.
-He left the press conference to celebrate victory at the Hakkasan night club in the MGM Grand.
+He left the press conference to celebrate victory at a local night club.

 Read more: